2016 Nominations Open Thru July 8

 - Issue number

-- Full name of the person nominating the article
+- Full name and contact information of the person nominating the article

 - The recipient(s) of the award will be notified before September 1.
 The recipient(s) will receive a plaque presented the NAGC Annual Convention.